Updated: Jan 4

 Good Guys With Guns

 It’s not owning a fire arm that should uphold the spirit of rebellion against tyranny and it’s not the Glock that can change even the most cowardly snowflake into a courageous defender of "all that is good".
 Owning the tool itself doesn’t cut it.
 Knowing how to use it and when to use it is where we can prove what we are capable of.
 It’s not the right to own a gun that makes us who we are but the intrinsic content of our character.
 Many ordinary people from countries other than the US still remember having to pick up the gun and fight their oppressors.
 But it was when the question of the weapons' legality didn't mean squat.
-They just got guns through the underground channels and fought.
+They just got weapons through underground channels and fought.

 Only in context of personal defense in persistently threatening situations owning a gun is, in my opinion, plausible.
 Living in a persistently threatening situation however shouldn't be a default for anyone.
-Letting it go only because "since I own a gun it's OK" doesn't bring any positive change.

 By All Means Be a Rebel